 Dog attacks can occur to the most unsuspecting of victims.
 When a dog decides to bite and not let go, young children and the elderly are the most at risk.
 Dog bites can be extremely serious and even fatal.
-They can be traumatic to the victims, resulting in emotional scarring as well as physical harms.
+They can be traumatic to the victims, resulting in emotional scarring as well as physical harm.
 It is up to a dog’s owner or possessor to control the animal and prevent attacks.
 Failure to do so may be negligence according to your state’s laws.
-For cases on either side of state lines in Kansas City, come to Wendt Law Firm P.C. for skilled litigation.
+For cases on either side of state lines in Kansas City, come speak to our Kansas City dog bite attorney at Wendt Law Firm P.C. for skilled litigation.

 Bites to domestic animals, such as service animals or livestock, may also be grounds for a lawsuit in Kansas or Missouri.
 Missouri has a criminal penalty for dog owners in possession of “dangerous dogs,” or those that have bitten people in the past.
 Kansas has no such statewide law, but some local ordinances make it a crime to keep a “vicious” dog.
 The law bans certain breeds of dogs in parts of both states.
 For example, Kansas City, Missouri has a statute in place that makes sterilization of pit bulls mandatory.
 If the dog that attacked you is on your city’s ban list, the owner may be guilty of negligence per se, or assumed negligence for breaking the law.

-If you or a loved one was the victim of a dog bite in Kansas City, speak to an attorney about your options.
+If you or a loved one was the victim of a dog bite in Kansas City, contact Wendt Law Firm P.C. about your options.
 Do not trust the dog’s owner to pay your medical bills “under the table.”
-Involve the law to protect yourself and others from future such incidents with the same dog.
-Retaining an attorney after a dog bite can help you maximize compensation for your economic and non-economic losses.
-Speak with a lawyer today.
+Involve the law to protect yourself and others from future incidents with the same dog.
+Retaining an accident attorney after a dog bite can help you maximize compensation for your economic and non-economic losses.
+Speak with a Kansas City dog bite lawyer today.